-13 A cross-currency swap refers to a swap in which one party exchanges with another party principal and interest rate payments in one currency for principal and interest rate payments in another currency.
+17 A cross-currency swap refers to a swap in which one party exchanges with another party principal and interest rate payments in one currency for principal and interest rate payments in another currency.

-- iv.
-The threshold at iii(a) shall be applied at the level of the consolidated group to which the threshold is being extended and is based on all non-centrally cleared derivatives between the two consolidated - v.
-Margin calls by an IFSC Covered Entity should be made at the earliest time possible after the transaction date ("T") or margin recalculation date ("R"), but no later than the end of the next local business day ("T+1" or "R+1"); - vi.
+- iii.
+All IFSC Covered Entities that engage in non-centrally cleared derivatives must exchange, on a bilateral basis, the full amount of variation margin (i.e., a zero threshold) on daily basis. - iv.
+An IFSC Covered Entity shall apply the following exclusions when undertaking exchange of margins: - a) IM threshold of not more than €50,000,000 (or equivalent in any freely convertible foreign currency).
+The threshold is to be applied at the level of the consolidated group to which the threshold is being extended and is based on all non-centrally cleared derivatives between the two consolidated groups. - b) A minimum transfer amount of not more than €500,000 (or equivalent in any freely convertible foreign currency) for all margin (combination of IM and VM) transfers.
+If the minimum transfer amount is exceeded, the entire margin amount should be transferred. - v.
+The threshold at iii(a) shall be applied at the level of the consolidated group to which the threshold is being extended and is based on all non-centrally cleared derivatives between the two consolidated - vi.
+Margin calls by an IFSC Covered Entity should be made at the earliest time possible after the transaction date ("T") or margin recalculation date ("R"), but no later than the end of the next local business day ("T+1" or "R+1"); - vii.
 The exchange of margins should take place within the standard settlement cycle for the relevant collateral type but no later than three local business days from the transaction date ("T+3") or from the day that margins have to be recalculated ("R+3").